MattMagg/ACUTIS/README.md

 # ACUTIS

-ACUTIS is an early stage concept currently represented by a collection of project documents and high level pseudocode modules.
-The specific implementation language may change as the system grows.
-This repository lays the groundwork for future development and organization of the idea.
+ACUTIS is an early stage concept represented only by project documents and descriptive notes.
+No working code has been written yet.
+The repository simply organizes ideas and provides a place to collect design discussions as the system evolves.

 ## Available Documents